benjilwhite/PowerOutageLogger_Cloud/Raspberry Pi Code/readme.md

 Name=OutageLogger
 Exec=/usr/bin/python3 /home/pi/logger.py
 ```
-Now the program should be executed on startup
+Now the program should be executed on startup.